zzhangjii/learning-library/workshops/LabGuide600ConfigureJavaWithATP.md

 ![](./images/500/Picture500-17.png)

-### **STEP 2: Provision a linux compute VM to serve as the app server**
+### **STEP 2: Provision a Linux compute VM to serve as the app server**

-- Provision a linux compute VM to serve as the app server.
+- Provision a Linux compute VM to serve as the app server.

 - Log into your Oracle Cloud Infrastructure and click on Menu and select Compute and Instances.